cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 The choice of tests statistic is very important as it influences the power of the statistical test.
 Ideally a good test statistic should return different values for likely outcomes as compared to unlikely outcomes.

-In many situations, extremely useful test statistics, sometimes optimal ones, can be constructed from the likelihood function itself:
+In many situations, extremely useful test statistics, sometimes optimal ones for particular tasks, can be constructed from the likelihood function itself:

 $$t = f(\mathcal{L}(\mathrm{data}))$$